How to Renew Pennsylvania Medicaid

 How Pennsylvania Medical Assistance renewals work

 DHS begins sending renewal notices roughly 90 days before your renewal date.
-If you have a My COMPASS Account, you can check your renewal date at any time by logging in at compass.dhs.pa.gov.
-You can also sign up for email and text message alerts through COMPASS so you receive reminders before your renewal is due.
+If you have a My COMPASS Account, you can check your renewal date at any time by logging in at compass.dhs.pa.gov, and you can sign up for email and text message alerts so you receive reminders before your renewal is due.

 Everyone's renewal date is different — it is based on when you were originally approved, not on a fixed calendar month.
 Do not assume your coverage renews automatically.